 Before his appointment, Sam has the EMG and MRI scan performed.

-Sam attends his first appointment at Gold Coast Spine.
+Sam then attends his first appointment with Dr Scott-Young.
 Dr Scott-Young listens to the history of Sam’s condition, examines Sam and reviews his radiology.
 Dr Scott-Young discusses his views with Sam, and advises Sam he has a large disc protrusion at C5-6 that is causing nerve compression.
 This is responsible for the pain and weakness in his right arm.
 Dr Scott-Young answers Sam’s questions and outlines his treatment recommendation.

 Dr Scott-Young tells Sam that his case is one where he would not recommend waiting and seeing how he went.
 The nerve is being damaged and his spinal cord compromised.
 Sam needs to have that pressure released to give him the best chance of recovering the function of his arm.

 Dr Scott-Young tells Sam that the surgery he has in mind would match the right technology with Sam’s condition.
 He explains that the surgery he recommends would be a C5-6 total disc replacement (TDR).

 At the end of the appointment, Sam is given an information pack, detailing the recommended surgery.
 Sam is also given a Surgical Estimate in relation to the costs of the surgery.
 The surgeon also gives Sam a referral to Physio Next Door who will work with him before and after surgery.